tc39/notes/meetings/2018-07/july-25.md

 MF: Agreed.

-DR: Other languages that have features like this (traits, type classes) usually have some static type information.
+DRR: Other languages that have features like this (traits, type classes) usually have some static type information.

 MF: The static information is usually used for resolution.
 So you'll see examples like [referred to slide].
 In languages without type systems, either you have to manually carry records around or disambiguate at call sites.

-DR: I think what I'm saying is that in other languages that resolution is carried around implicitly.
+DRR: I think what I'm saying is that in other languages that resolution is carried around implicitly.
 But here you need to name the protocol everywhere.
 That's one of the concerns.

 MF: If you look at my previous presentation, I did lay out that this is a downside of this proposal.
 I also suggested some remedies, such as making a scoped symbol to refer to things, like creating a local "map" function that passes its arguments to the "ProtocolName.map" method.

-DR: So is that like destructuring the protocol or something like that.
+DRR: So is that like destructuring the protocol or something like that.

 MF: Yeah that is another one of the examples listed.

-DR: This proposal seems to address that some of the things that enums could do, that is, unique values on a single record that are known and that you can access.
+DRR: This proposal seems to address that some of the things that enums could do, that is, unique values on a single record that are known and that you can access.
 A set of well-known unique variables in a single place (I think Ron Buckton is working on it).
 This is just some feedback, we can chat afterwards.

 DH: This is related to what you guys were talking about.
 This is a good exploration so far.
 One piece of feedback is on the heaviness of the references.
 Along the lines of your trick of using a local scope, I played with this years ago during the earliest work on Symbols.
 I looked at whether there was some way to scope a symbol so that there was a short way to refer to it locally, e.g., saying `symbol foo` then if you said `x.foo` you were referring to the symbol.
 It didn't really fly due to spooky action at a distance, but it was an interesting thought experiment.
 What I liked about it is that it didn't feel like you were adding to the syntax budget; it deals with a thing everyone already understands ("scope") and then changes the behavior of a certain name within a scope.